 However, wave and tidal stream generation timeseries are not as readily available using public tools and data, and so have been created especially for this work.
 Wave energy time series have been derived using hourly wave resource data (significant wave height and peak wave period) utilising hindcast data from Copernicus marine services [21].
 The hourly wave resource time series data is then converted to hourly generation time series using CorPower Ocean's G12 power matrix - intended to represent a typical wave energy converter in the future scenarios modelled.
-Tidal stream timeseries for GB have been created based on Thetis hydrodynamic modelling [22] of tidal stream resource by the Institute for Infrastructure and Environment at the University of Edinburgh [23, 24], and tidal stream energy generation modelling at the University of Plymouth - as discussed in detail in [8].
+Tidal stream timeseries for GB have been created based on hydrodynamic modelling of tidal stream resource at the University of Edinburgh, and tidal stream energy generation modelling at the University of Plymouth - as discussed in detail in [8].